fbaew/hackstack-keyboard-relay/README.md

 None of this is automatic or pretty.
 You have been warned.

 ## Installing Windows Client
-* Put kbclient.exe somewhere on your filesystem.
+* Put kbclient.exe somewhere on your filesystem
 * Create a shortcut to kbclient.exe
 * Configure the shortcut path to be `"X:\path\to kbclient.exe" detach`
-* Configure a hotkey combo for the shortcut (I like `Ctrl+Alt+Scroll Lock` as it also makes the scroll lock inicator somewhat useful
+* Configure a hotkey combo for the shortcut (I like `Ctrl+Alt+Scroll Lock` as it also makes the scroll lock inicator somewhat useful)

 ## Installing Linux Client
 * Put kbclient somewhere on your filesystem
-* Configre a hotkey combo to run `/path/to/kbclient attach` (How you do this depends on your choice of DE but I assume if you've made it as far as needing something like this you've got that shit under control).
+* Configre a hotkey combo to run `/path/to/kbclient attach` (How you do this depends on your choice of DE but I assume if you've made it as far as needing something like this you've got that shit under control)
-    * I suggest using the same hotkey combo for Windows and Linux both.
+    * I suggest using the same hotkey combo for Windows and Linux both

 ## Configuring QEMU
 You must add a new monitor to your qemu invocation: